JackalJoe/USB-Docs/(2) Getting Started/(1) Seedbox Access Methods/Secure Shell.md

 ## Basic SSH Commands and USB-specific CLI Commands

-The terminal is your gateway to the inner workings of your UltraSeedbox slot.
+The terminal is your gateway to the inner workings of your Ultra.cc slot.
 It is essentially a remote computer running Linux, and when you SSH into it you are connecting to that computer's terminal.

 A terminal is a powerful tool where you can execute written commands to perform many simple or even very complicated tasks.
 This guide will help you understand a few simple commands to get you started in navigating and making use of the Linux terminal, it can also serve as a cheat sheet later down the track if you need to recall anything you may have forgotten.